 Six Sigma: improvement by eliminating defects/bugs

 Six Sigma uses a set of techniques and tools for process improvement.
-The purpose of Six Sigma is to identify improvements to quality in manufacturing through detecting and removing causes to defects, aiming to minimise variability in outputs.
+The purpose of Six Sigma is to identify improvements to quality in manufacturing through detecting and removing causes of defects, aiming to minimise variability in outputs.
 To achieve this, Six Sigma uses statistical quality management methodologies (Harry 1988; De Feo and Barnard 2005; Gygi et al. 2005; Kwak and Anbari 2006).
 Each project follows a set methodology, based on specific value targets (for example, reduction in pollution, improvements to client satisfaction, decreased cost of production).

 The term originates from statistical modelling within manufacturing processes, the maturity of which is described through a ‘Sigma rating’ which indicates yield or number of defect-free products (Harry 1988; De Feo and Barnard 2005; Gygi et al. 2005; Coryea et al. 2006; Kwak and Anbari 2006).
-In technical terms, it relates to how many standard deviations within the normal distribution the percentage of defect-free outcomes equates too.
+In technical terms, it relates to how many standard deviations within the normal distribution the percentage of defect-free outcomes equates to.

 Six Sigma: Motorola manufacturing

 Six Sigma was developed by Motorola, who set Six Sigma as the goal for their manufacturing.
 The process was developed to promote quality outcomes within an organisation, with a focus on the elimination of defects (Harry 1998).
 The term was coined in 1985 by Bill Smith and trademarked by Motorola in 1987 (Harry 1998).
 It has also been defined as an attitude, whereby making outcomes defect-free should be the aim of all employees.